Kaliroot10/Flipper-Zero-SquachWare-Firmware/ReadMe.md

 Follow the same instructions as far as installing RogueMaster:

-Download Zip (or tgz) file from the Releases link https://github.com/skizzophrenic/SquachWare-CFW/releases/ -Extract the compressed file into a folder
+Download Zip (or tgz) file from the Releases link https://github.com/skizzophrenic/SquachWare-CFW/releases/
+- Extract the compressed file into a folder
--Drag that folder into the Update folder on your Flipper Zero (If you don't have one, just create a folder named Update) -On your Flipper, press down then left to access the browser -Navigate to Update
+- Drag that folder into the Update folder on your Flipper Zero (If you don't have one, just create a folder named Update)
+- On your Flipper, press down then left to access the browser
+- Navigate to Update
--Find the folder that you just dropped into the Update folder and open it -Find the file named Update and run it
+- Find the folder that you just dropped into the Update folder and open it
+- Find the file named Update and run it
--Wait for it to install and you're done!
+- Wait for it to install and you're done!

 # Contributing